-Justice, Emancipation, Democracy, and Infromation Access
+Justice, Emancipation, Democracy, and Information Access (JEDI)

-A workshop at SIGIR 2026
+JEDI workshop at SIGIR 2026

 Important Dates